lukes/herald/README.md

 By default Herald will use Ruby's `$stdout` and simply prints what it finds.

-You can swap in another action, by passing Herald an `action` parameter:
+You can swap in another action by passing Herald one of the following `action` parameters:

 #### Growl

 [Growl](http://growl.info/) is a notification system for Mac OS X.

-To use Growl, pass Herald:
+To use Growl, enable "Listen for incoming notifications" and "Allow remote application registration" on the [Network tab](http://growl.info/documentation/exploring-preferences.php) of the Growl Preference Panel, and pass Herald:

     Herald.watch_twitter do
       _for "herald", "ruby"
       action :growl
     end

-For Herald to use Growl, enable "Listen for incoming notifications" and "Allow remote application registration" on the [Network tab](http://growl.info/documentation/exploring-preferences.php) of the Growl Preference Panel.

 #### Ping